 B.A.
-Markus started her professional writing career as a weekly columnist for "Eye Weekly" entertainment magazine in Toronto while finishing her Masters' degree at U of T. When she ran away to a remote island in British Columbia her first play "She He" won Victoria's Belfry Theatre's one-act play competition.
-She continued writing for theatre eventually creating three interactive musical productions for young audiences that she performed across Canada.
+Markus started her professional writing career as a columnist for "Eye Weekly" entertainment magazine in Toronto while finishing her Masters' degree at U of T. Her first play "She He" won Victoria's Belfry Theatre's one-act play competition and she continued writing for theatre eventually creating three interactive musical productions for young audiences that she performed across Canada.
 When she moved to Montreal she met and began collaborating with musicians on the blues and jazz scene both in Montreal and internationally.
 These musicians include Michael Jerome Browne, Eric Bibb and Bob Walsh.
-Her lyrics are award-winning, Grammy and Juno nominated and heard around the world on both public and commercial radio and right here too.
+Her lyrics are award-winning, Grammy and Juno nominated and heard around the world on both public and commercial radio.

 In 2018 she won the Malahat Review's Creative Nonfiction prize for her essay,